ninjashari/python-react-expense/README.md

 3. Map columns to transaction fields
 4. Review and confirm import
 5. For PDFs, OCR will extract text for manual processing
+6. **AI Enhancement**: System automatically trains on your historical data before import
+7. **Smart Categorization**: AI suggests payees and categories during import process

+### Using AI-Powered Features
+1. **Automatic Training**: System learns from your transaction history before each import
+2. **Smart Suggestions**: AI provides payee and category suggestions with confidence scores
+3. **Continuous Learning**: System improves as you manually categorize more transactions
+4. **Confidence Thresholds**: Only suggestions above 60% confidence are automatically applied
+5. **Manual Override**: You can always manually assign categories and payees
+6. **Learning Dashboard**: View AI performance metrics and training statistics

 ## 📄 Import Features